 These operational tweaks aren’t just about cutting costs.
 They often lead to a more efficient fulfillment process, reduced waste, and even a better unboxing experience for your customers.
 Before you even think about the negotiating table, look at what you can improve internally.
 Optimizing your physical shipping operations ensures you’re not leaving money on the table with every package that leaves your facility.
 It’s about working smarter, not just shipping harder.

-Implement Custom-Sized Boxes
+Switch to Custom-Sized Boxes

 How much empty space are you shipping?
 Standard-sized boxes often force you to use excessive void fill for smaller products, and carriers make you pay for that wasted space through dimensional weight pricing.
 Using custom-sized boxes that fit your products perfectly is a simple yet powerful change.
 This switch immediately reduces the package’s billable weight, cutting costs on both shipping and filler materials like bubble wrap or air pillows.
 It’s a straightforward way to make sure you’re only paying to ship your product, not air.

-Choose Lighter Packaging Materials
+Use Lighter Packaging Materials

 The total weight of your package is a primary factor in its shipping cost, and your packaging is part of that weight.
 While sturdy boxes are necessary for fragile items, many products don’t require that level of protection.
 For durable goods like apparel or books, consider switching to lighter alternatives like poly mailers or padded envelopes.
 These materials weigh significantly less than corrugated boxes and take up less space on a carrier’s truck.
 This simple swap can lower your package weight enough to drop it into a less expensive shipping tier.

-Optimize for Dimensional Weight
+How to Optimize for Dimensional Weight

 Carriers use dimensional (DIM) weight to charge for a package’s volume, not just its actual weight.
 If you ship large, lightweight items, you’re likely paying a premium in DIM weight surcharges.
 The key is to make your packages as dense and compact as possible.
 This goes hand-in-hand with using custom boxes and lighter materials.
 By systematically reducing the size and weight of your packages, you can avoid expensive dimensional weight calculations and additional handling fees that carriers apply to bulky parcels.
 This is a critical step to reduce high-volume shipping costs.